 Los Liones Trail

-Half a mile from the start, there is a clear view up the canyon toward the higher lands of Topanga State Park.
+Half a mile from the start, gain a clear view up the canyon toward the higher lands of Topanga State Park.
 The trail makes a sharp turn to the right as chaparral becomes the dominant vegetation.
 As the trail continues to climb, it angles southeast toward the top of the ridge neighboring the canyon, delivering expanding ocean views.

 The first junction you will reach is with East Topanga Fire Road at the top of Los Liones Trail.
-Turn left up this wide trail to reach Parker Mesa Overlook in Topanga State Park, 2.6 miles away.
-Otherwise, plop down on the bench just before the junction and admire the south-facing view of Santa Monica Bay.
-What a peaceful spot of a quick city escape!
+Turn left up this wide trail to hike to Parker Mesa Overlook, a great viewpoint from a higher ridge in the Santa Monica Mountains that is 2.6 miles away.
+Otherwise, you can return down the Los Liones Trail to complete a 2.6-mile out and back trek.

 To get to the trailhead: Los Liones Drive is the second left off Sunset Blvd from PCH and is just 1/3 of a mile from the beach.
 Park on the right side of Los Liones, and enter the trail from the end of the cul-de-sac.